Pettersson-dev/Pettersson-dev.github.io/_posts/2025-09-03-finance-target-architecture-end.md

 # From Blueprint to Execution: Making Finance Target Architecture Real

 In the [first post](https://pettersson.dev/finance-target-architecture/), I outlined a **target architecture for finance** — built on ERP, reporting, a finance data hub, and BI.
-In the [second post](https://pettersson.dev/from-finance-target-architecture-to-enterprise-design-blueprint/), I explored how to **translate that architecture into an enterprise design blueprint** with capabilities, intersections, and logical components.
+In the [second post](https://pettersson.dev/target-arch-finance2/), I explored how to **translate that architecture into a design blueprint** with capabilities, intersections, and logical components.

 This third and final post looks at the next step: **execution**.
 How do organizations move from blueprint to reality?